expo/expo/guides/Git and Code Reviews.md

 ## Pull and rebase often

-Keep your master branch up to date.
-If you make your master branch use rebasing by default (see above), just run `git pull` on master.
+Keep your main branch up to date.
+If you make your main branch use rebasing by default (see above), just run `git pull` on master.

 Rebasing your feature branches often (`git rebase master`) also increases the likelihood your code works with master and decreases the likelihood of a large merge conflict instead of smaller ones.